Generalized Median of Means Principle for Bayesian Inference: Main results.

+The main novelty in Theorem \ref{th:2} is the first, ``BvM part,'' while the asymptotic normality of $\wt \theta_N$ has been previously established in \citep{minsker2020asymptotic}.

 We finish this section by listing and discussing the complete list of regularity conditions that are required for the stated results to hold.
-The norm $\|\cdot\|$ refers to the standard Euclidean norm everywhere below. \begin{assumption} The function $\rho: \mb R\mapsto \mb R_+$ is convex, even, and such that \begin{enumerate} \item[(i)] $\rho'(z)=z$ for $\vert z \vert \leq 1$ and $\rho'(z)=\mathrm{const}$ for $\vert z \vert \geq 2$. \item[(ii)] $z - \rho'(z)$ is nondecreasing on $R_+$; \item[(iii)] $\rho^{(5)}$ is bounded and Lipschitz continuous. \end{enumerate} \end{assumption} One example of such $\rho$ is the smoothed Huber's loss: let
+Recall that $\|\cdot\|$ stands for the standard Euclidean norm. \begin{assumption} The function $\rho: \mb R\mapsto \mb R_+$ is convex, even, and such that \begin{enumerate} \item[(i)] $\rho'(z)=z$ for $\vert z \vert \leq 1$ and $\rho'(z)=\mathrm{const}$ for $\vert z \vert \geq 2$. \item[(ii)] $z - \rho'(z)$ is nondecreasing on $R_+$; \item[(iii)] $\rho^{(5)}$ is bounded and Lipschitz continuous. \end{enumerate} \end{assumption} One example of such $\rho$ is the smoothed Huber's loss: let